 To make pumpkin purée from scratch, cut medium-small sugar pumpkin in half.
 Scrape out the insides (reserving the pumpkins seeds to toast) and discard.
 Line a baking sheet with Silpat or foil.
 Place the pumpkin halves cut side down on the lined baking sheet and bake at 350°F until a fork can easily pierce them, about an hour to an hour and a half.
 Remove from oven, let cool, scoop out pulp.
 Alternatively, cut pumpkin into sections and steam in saucepan with a couple inches of water at the bottom, until soft (strain before using).
 If you want the purée to be extra smooth, press the pulp through a food mill or chinois.

-Preheat your oven to 425°F. Beat the eggs in a large bowl.
+Preheat oven to 425°F. Beat the eggs in a large bowl.
 Mix in the brown sugar, white sugar, salt, spices-cinnamon, ground ginger, nutmeg, ground cloves, cardamom, and lemon zest.

-Cool the pumpkin pie on a wire rack for 2 hours.
-Note that the pumpkin pie will come out of the oven all puffed up (from the leavening of the eggs), and will deflate as it cools.
+Cool pumpkin pie on a wire rack for 2 hours.
+Note the pumpkin pie will come out of the oven all puffed up (from the leavening of the eggs), and will deflate as it cools.

 Serve with whipped cream.